payu-india/CMS-Chatbot/docs/Offerings/internal-subscripions-or-recurring-payments.md

 ### API Integration

-**Best for:** Developers who need complete control over subscription workflows
+This methods suits if you have developers who need complete control over subscription workflows:

 **Features:**